-Refinery throughput(3)
+Refinery throughput (3)

-(b) Since 2015, Port-Arthur and Daesan condensate splitters are integrated in the Group's refining capacity and the 2015 data have been restated.
+- (a) Excluding the condensate splitters of Port Arthur and Daesan. - (b) Since 2015, Port-Arthur and Daesan condensate splitters are integrated in the Group's refining capacity and the 2015 data have been restated.

 Refinery throughput decreased by 3% for the full-year 2016 compared to 2015, notably due to shutdowns in Europe and the US in the second quarter and the sale of the Schwedt refinery in Germany in the fourth quarter 2015.